 Proof of valuable property

-Usually spouses can agree on the value of something, it’s only when there is disagreement that you might need to seek valuations.
-However, if you or your spouse has property that is valuable, for example wedding bands, cars, collectables that have previously been valued.
+Usually, spouses can agree on the value of something, it’s only when there is disagreement that you might need to seek valuations.
+However, if you or your spouse has a property that is valuable, for example, wedding bands, cars, collectables that have previously been valued.
 You should obtain copies of the valuations.